 - Let cool completely in the tin.

 - Whilst you tolerate the painful wait, make the icing.
-Whisk all the ingredients together in a small bowl, with a generous dollop of bicep power.
+Whisk all the icing ingredients together in a small bowl, with a fork/whisk and generous dollop of bicep power.
 Add the milk drop by drop, not spoon after spoon.
 Careful now.
-Scrape the icing into a small ziploc bag.
+S

-- Cut into 16 equal pieces and enjoy a bit of chewy, crusty, cinnamon heaven.
+- Cut into square pieces and enjoy a bit of chewy, crusty, cinnamon heaven.